NREL/Open-Source-Ambient-Signal-Based-Inertia-Monitoring-Tool-for-Power-systems/README.md

 **Description**: This script, developed by NREL, implements an inertia estimation algorithm using a sliding window approach.
     The inertia (H) is estimated based on frequency deviations and active power deviations, utilizing the swing equation from power system dynamics.
-An example application is provided using the WECC 240-bus system, as described in the following reference:
+An example application is provided using the WECC 240-bus system.

-        H. Yuan, R. S. Biswas, J. Tan, and Y. Zhang, "Developing a Reduced 240-Bus WECC Dynamic Model for Frequency Response Study of High Renewable Integration," 2020 IEEE/PES Transmission and Distribution Conference and Exposition (T&D), Chicago, IL, USA, 2020, pp. 1-5,
-        doi: 10.1109/TD39804.2020.9299666.

 **Authors**:
     Jiangkai Peng, Jin Tan